Hemanth814241/SOC-Home-Lab/Project-02-Encoded-PowerShell-Detection/README.md

 A custom Splunk detection rule was developed to identify encoded PowerShell activity, generate a real-time security alert, and support incident investigation using Microsoft Sysmon Process Creation (Event ID 1) and PowerShell Script Block Logging (Event ID 4104).

 The investigation followed a structured SOC methodology, including alert validation, evidence collection, log correlation, and incident analysis to determine whether the activity represented malicious behavior or legitimate administrative activity.
-Based on the collected evidence, the alert was classified as a **False Positive (Lab Generated Activity).**
+Based on the collected evidence, the alert was classified as a **Benign Positive (Authorized Lab Activity).**

 ---